Ben1980/cpptemplate/README.md

 ## Release History

+* [1.1.0][v1.1.0]
+    * CHANGED: README.md extended and several links corrected
+    * CHANGED: Dockerfile cleaned up which also lead to a slightly smaller docker image
 * [1.0.0][v1.0.0]
     * ADD: Customized docker image for C++/cmake builds with vcpkg as dependency manager
     * ADD: GitHub action to generate documentation